andrew/ultimate-awesome/README.md

 - [awesome-ai-research-papers](https://github.com/awesomelistsio/awesome-ai-research-papers) - A curated list of seminal and influential research papers in artificial intelligence, covering key topics in machine learning, deep learning, NLP, computer vision, reinforcement learning, and AI ethics.
 - [awesome-deep-learning](https://github.com/awesomelistsio/awesome-deep-learning) - A curated list of awesome frameworks, libraries, tools, tutorials, research papers, and resources for deep learning.
 This list covers neural networks, model optimization, NLP, computer vision, and other deep learning applications.
 - [awesome-go](https://github.com/awesomelistsio/awesome-go) - A curated list of awesome Go resources and tips to help you become a more productive and proficient Go developer.
-- [awesome-mechanical-engineering](https://github.com/awesomelistsio/awesome-mechanical-engineering) - A curated list of tools, platforms, resources, and educational content for Mechanical Engineering.
 - [awesome-ocaml](https://github.com/awesomelistsio/awesome-ocaml) - A curated list of awesome frameworks, libraries, tools, and resources for the OCaml programming language.
+- [awesome-open-science](https://github.com/awesomelistsio/awesome-open-science) - A curated list of tools, platforms, resources, and communities that promote Open Science, emphasizing transparency, reproducibility, collaboration, and open access in research and scientific practices.
 - [awesome-reinforcement-learning](https://github.com/awesomelistsio/awesome-reinforcement-learning) - A curated list of awesome frameworks, libraries, tools, environments, tutorials, research papers, and resources for reinforcement learning (RL).
 This list covers fundamental concepts, advanced algorithms, applications, and popular frameworks for building RL models.
 - [awesome-seo](https://github.com/awesomelistsio/awesome-seo) - A curated list of awesome SEO resources and tips to help you improve your website's search engine optimization.
 - [awesome-frontend-watch](https://github.com/Axolotat/awesome-frontend-watch) - In this list, we've curated an awesome collection of resources that can assist front-end developers in staying up-to-date with the latest trends and technologies.